Modeling the Top Line: Sales Capacity Planning Explained (Plus a Template)

 - HRIS: Pull sales-related headcount data.
 Specifically, you’ll want start dates for each sales rep and any information about how their roles have changed over time and how the company segments the team across verticals.

-Ideally, you’d be able to integrate your CRM and HRIS into your finance tech stack to get real-time visibility into pipeline and headcount data.
+Ideally, you’d be able to integrate your CRM and HRIS into your finance tech stack to get real-time visibility into sales pipeline metrics and headcount data.
 But as long as you can pull clean, complete datasets from these systems during the planning process, you should have what you need to build a solid sales capacity model.

 2. Set Your Key Assumption Drivers